itisyb/wisprarch/docs/index.md

-# ChezWizper Documentation
+# Audetic Documentation

-Welcome to the ChezWizper documentation.
-This directory contains detailed guides for configuring and using ChezWizper.
+Welcome to the Audetic documentation.
+This directory contains detailed guides for configuring and using Audetic.

 ## Available Documentation